Migration Agent is not starting or registering on a device

 C:\ProgramData\Declaration Software\Migration Agent

-Once you have deleted the runbooks, restart the agent service so it will immediate retrieve the in scope runbooks once more.
+Once you have deleted the runbook(s), restart the agent service so it will immediate retrieve the in scope runbooks once more.
+Clicking “check runbooks” in the task bar may not be sufficient if Migration Agent is holding knowledge of runbooks in the memory.

 Ensure the device has registered